Mediation with a small “m” or Mediation with a capital “M,” and what’s the difference?

 Imagine that the road to divorce is like getting from one side of New York City (married) to the other side of New York City (divorced).
 You’re not sure how to get there, so you need some help from someone who does.

-Most people just go hire an attorney.
+Most people just go hire an attorney who files papers in court and proceeds with litigation to decide every issue which must be resolved in order to “resolve” the financial and parenting issues of the parties.
 This is effective, but it might be a bit like hiring a Sherman Tank and a contingent of marines to guide your way.

 Well, nothing.
 Nothing, that is, if you really want to bankrupt yourself, make enemies with the other parent of your children, and spend the rest of your life thinking about how you got shafted in your divorce.
 Does this ending sound all too familiar?
 If you haven’t heard this ending before, you haven’t talked with very many divorced people.
 It’s not hard to find people who have been through horrific, painful divorces.
 Read More